 After all the old timber was loaded put in the old diving board and all the wiring we ripped off the house back in July.
 Remember….the POs had a TV in every room and thus we had coax spidering all over the exterior of the house.

 This is now the view outside of my office.
-In this pic AS was moving the last two bits of debris with the tractor: the Whale’s old engine and transmission.
+In the last pic Agent Smith was moving the last two bits of debris with the tractor: the Whale’s old engine and transmission.

 Quite an improvement compared to the old deck and then later the remains of said deck.
 Now…it’s time to start planning a garden.
 One with a small aviary so that the boys can spend time outside yet I can keep an eye on them,